 Cochise Stronghold Trails is a 8.9 mile lightly trafficked out and back trail located near Pearce, Arizona that offers the chance to see wildlife and is rated as difficult.
-The trail is primarily used for hiking, trail running, and horses and is accessible from October until April.
+The trail is primarily used for hiking, trail running, and horses and is best used from October until April.
 Dogs and horses are also able to use this trail.

 Cochise Stronghold Trail is a 6 mile out and back trail located near Pearce/Sunsites, Arizona.
 The trail is primarily used for hiking and is accessible from October until April.
 Dogs, Horses and Pack Animals (Donkeys, Mules, Llama) are also able to use this trail.